SylveonDeko/Mewdeko/docs/bce-guide.md

 Whether the bot will see if there are updates available.
 The patch notes will be sent to Bot Owner's DM.
 The bot checks for updates once every 8 hours.
 There are 3 available values:

 - None: The bot will not check for updates
-- Commit: This is useful for linux self-hosters - the bot will check for any new commit on the NadekoBot repository.
+- Commit: This is useful for linux self-hosters - the bot will check for any new commit on the Mewdeko repository.
-- Release: This is useful for windows self-hosters - the bot will check for any new releases published on the NadekoBot repository.
+- Release: This is useful for windows self-hosters - the bot will check for any new releases published on the Mewdeko repository.
 This setting is also useful for linux self-hosters who only want to update when it's pretty safe to do so :)

 **Default is Release**